Welcome to Justin B. O’Brien Reports – a behind the scenes look at my life as a career news gatherer. Feel free to tell me what you think!

 This included the 1994 Los Angeles Earthquake, the Columbine School shooting, Academy Award ceremonys, 1996 Summer and 2002 Winter Olympics, Tiger Wood’s first victory at Augusta National (US Masters) and Presidential election campaigns.
 I was part of Nine’s team on the ground in New York, providing coverage of the aftermath of the terrorist attacks on September 11, 2001.

 In 2003, reporter Michael Usher and myself covered the Iraq War.
 Driving from the Kuwaiti Capital, we filed reports from

-the Kuwaiti desert, Umm Qasr, British liberated Basra and the US occupied Iraqi capital, Baghdad.
+the Kuwaiti desert, Umm Qasr (Iraq), British liberated Basra and the US occupied Iraqi capital, Baghdad.

 In 2004, I returned to Australia to pursue a journalist on-camera role with National Nine News in Darwin.